UrkiMimi/Heckery/README.md

 # Heckery

-A repository of all my Noodle maps that required scripting.
-Expect these to be mostly undocumented and messy.
+A repository of all my Beat Saber maps (both Kimi and Urki) that required scripting.
+Some of these may have undocumented code and/or historical beta versions of Hamen.